Quasaur/thoughts/content/THOUGHTS/ONE-REASON.md

 There’s one reason why many will find themselves in the Lake of Fire when they could’ve been saved: Pride.
 Lay down your weapons and surrender your body and soul to The Lord Jesus Christ…you will NOT regret it!

 ## Dataview
-type: "#type/note"
+ptopic:: [[topic-ATTITUDE]]
+type:: #type/thought
 title: "ONE REASON"
-ptopic:: [[topic-ATTITUDE]]
 level:: 3
 social:: [ #apocalypse #lakeoffire #pride #judgment #jesuschrist]